 The body of a baitcasting reel is normally made of one of two varieties of material: aluminum or graphite.
 Graphite reels are light in weight and highly resistant to deterioration, which makes these fishing reels useful in a saltwater angling environment as a result of substantial salinity in the water.
 Graphite is, however not quite as strong or long lasting as aluminum.
 If you want to chase after those massive marlins or tuna, then you’ll probably desire to opt for the aluminum reel because of their strength.
 On the other hand, if you are only after croppie or some other panfish, then the graphite bodied reel might just be the right option for you.

-Yet another essential consideration when looking for a baitcasting reel is the ball bearings or bushings within the reel.
+Yet another essential consideration when looking for a baitcasting reel is the ball bearings and best braided fishing line or bushings within the reel.
 These are the elements of the reel that have the most direct effect on the level of smoothness and “feel” of the fishing reel.
 As a common rule, stainless steel ball bearings are preferable to bushings.
 Furthermore, the more ball bearings the product has, the smoother the cranking will be.
 Smooth turning is essential for a good sportfishing reel of any type, to ensure that you can feel the action of the line in the water and whether or not you have a fish on the line.
 Baitcasting reels include a variety of ball bearing counts, usually from two to six.
 Two bearings would certainly be an absolute bare minimum, whilst the fisherman should purchase a fishing reel with the most amount of bearings his finances will permit for.
 Obviously, the more bearings a reel contains, the more expensive the reel will be.

 3.Turn Rate of the Crank